LED bulbs use 75% less energy than incandescent bulbs — DOE

 The 2026 Home Electrification Blueprint: Mastering Solar, Storage, and Heat Pumps

-This blueprint provides a 2500-word deep-dive into the three pillars of home electrification in 2026: High-Efficiency Solar, Advanced Battery Storage, and Cold-Climate Heat Pumps.
+This blueprint explains the three pillars of home electrification in 2026: High-Efficiency Solar, Advanced Battery Storage, and Cold-Climate Heat Pumps.

 Pillar 1: High-Efficiency Solar (Perovskite and Beyond)